 About the Uniformed Services Former Spouse Protection Act and Retirement Pay

-Disposable retirement pay is a service member’s retirement pay, except, usually: disability pay from the VA, federal debt repayments, fine, forfeitures and Survivor Benefit Plan premiums.
+Disposable retirement pay is a service member’s retirement pay, except, usually: disability pay from the VA, federal debt repayments, fines, forfeitures and Survivor Benefit Plan premiums.
 The USFSPA allows courts to order that the Department of Defense automatically deduct payments from a service member’s disposable retirement pay to send to the ex-spouse.
-The checks would be sent by the Defense Finance and Accounting Service (DFAS) and the only limiting requirement was that the total amount garnished could be no more than 65% of the retirement pay.
-The payment of retirement pay also cease upon the death of the service member or former spouse, whichever happens sooner.
+The checks would be sent to the Defense Finance and Accounting Service (DFAS) and the only limiting requirement was that the total amount garnished could be no more than 65% of the retirement pay.
+The payment of retirement pay also ceases upon the death of the service member or former spouse, whichever happens, sooner.
 All states permit the division of pension rights, treating military pensions as marital property.
 The only exception is Puerto Rico, which bars the division of pension rights upon divorce.
 You couldn’t just file a case in Puerto Rico to be subject to their rules, though.
 The USFSPA also has rules regarding which state has the authority to enter the order (jurisdictions).
 The rules state that the service member must

 - Have a residence in the territorial jurisdiction of the court (other than just because they had been assigned there as part of their service) OR